 AF announces Operation Colony Glacier casualty recovery

-WASHINGTON (AFNS) -- The Air Force announced Nov.
-3 the name of a service member whose remains were recovered from a C-124 Globemaster that was lost on Nov.
+WASHINGTON (AFNS) -- The Air Force announced June 3 the name of a service member who has been recovered from a C-124 Globemaster II that was lost on Nov.
 22, 1952.

-Airman 2nd Class Bateman R. Burns has been recovered and will be returned to his family for burial with full military honors.
+Airman 1st Class Delroy Cody has been recovered and will be returned to his family for burial with full military honors.

-In 2013, additional artifacts were visible and every summer since then, during a small window of opportunity, Alaskan Command and AKNG personnel have been supporting the joint effort of Operation Colony Glacier.
+Additional artifacts became visible in 2013, and every summer since, during a small window of opportunity, Alaskan Command and AKNG personnel have been supporting the joint effort of Operation Colony Glacier.